-Your scalp may become painful and sensitive for a wide variety reasons, ranging from common skin conditions and infections, to the physical irritation from scratching or harsh chemicals.
-Even neurological conditions, such as headaches, may cause scalp pain and sensitivity.
+Scalp pain and sensitivity occur for a variety reasons, ranging from common skin conditions and infections, to the physical irritation from scratching or harsh chemicals.
+Disorders affecting the nerves and blood vessels can also cause scalp tenderness and sensitivity.
 Sometimes you can pinpoint the cause quickly and easily.
-At other times, however, the cause may be more elusive and/or require a doctor's evaluation.
+In other cases, the cause may be more elusive and require medical evaluation and treatment.

 Infections and Infestations

-If you have ever had chickenpox, the zoster virus, which causes chickenpox, sometimes re-emerges years later in a different form, causing a rash known as shingles.
-Shingles can involve your face and scalp and is often associated with pain and sensitivity, which may be present before the bumps even appear.
+People who have had chickenpox can develop shingles in later adulthood.
+This condition occurs due to reactivation of the varicella-zoster virus, which causes chickenpox and shingles.
+Shingles can involve your face and scalp and is often associated with pain and sensitivity, which usually begins before the rash appears.

 When to Seek Medical Attention

 Seek medical attention for any unexplained or persistent scalp pain.
 Urgent medical care is needed if you experience a significant blow to the head or symptoms that might indicate giant cell arteritis.
 Other warning signs and symptoms that signal the need for urgent medical evaluation include:

 -- intermittent or persistent fevers, especially if higher than 101 F

 -- eye pain or vision changes

 -- spreading redness around scalp sores or patches